Treasure (song): Background and production

-Breakbot inspired the song and was later credited as one of its writers.
+Breakbot inspired the song and was later credited as a writer.

 In an interview with Rob LeDonne, Philip Lawrence explained the inspiration for the song: "Well, the thing we learned after touring with Doo-Wops was how it is we like to feel on stage when performing.
 We're fun, like to dance and party, and we didn't really get to do a lot of that on the first album.
 Even going to festivals and seeing big bands live, like Coldplay or Bruce Springsteen, we knew the second time around we wanted something fun.
 It's the kind of song where the whole band can get up and jam and have this Earth, Wind and Fire kind of moment."

-"Treasure" is one of the eleven songs composed and produced by the Smeezingtons for Bruno Mars' second studio album, Unorthodox Jukebox, with additional songwriting by Phredley Brown.
+"Treasure" is one of the eleven songs composed and produced by the Smeezingtons for Bruno Mars's second studio album, Unorthodox Jukebox, with additional songwriting by Phredley Brown.
 It was mixed at Larrabee Sound Studios in Hollywood by Manny Marroquin.
 Ari Levine recorded the track at Levcon Studios in California.
 Charles Moniz served as the song's additional engineer.
 It was mastered by David Kutch at The Mastering Place.

 In December 2012, French electronic artist Breakbot tweeted Mars regarding the similarity to "Treasure" and his song "Baby I'm Yours" (2010).
 In May 2013, during an interview, Breakbot explained that the boss of Because Music had mentioned, a year previously, that Mars wanted to cover "Baby I'm Yours".
 As Breakbot was busy finishing the album, "it did not happen."
 Breakbot called "Treasure" a "rip-off" of his song; however, he was "cool with it"; he explained that he also had many influences on his music "with lots of bits taken from here and there".
 The song was re-registered with new writing credits, which included Thibaut Berland and Christopher Khan.